-The only pair of numbers which satisfies both equations is (x,y)=(5,8).
-Therefore, this point is the only candidate for a local (and global) maximum or minimum.
+This is the only pair of numbers which satisfies both equations.
+Therefore, (x, y) = (5, 8) is the only candidate for a local (and global) maximum or minimum.

-- Every local extreme point in the interior of set S must be stationary. - However, not every stationary point in the interior of S is an extreme point. - The saddle point R of Figure 7-2 was an example.
+- 7. Multivariable Optimization - └─ 7.2.
+Local Extreme Points - Every local extreme point in the interior of set S must be stationary. - However, not every stationary point in the interior of S is an extreme point. - The saddle point R of Figure 7-2 was an example.